 Title funds cannot be used to purchase incentives for students, parents or teachers.
 Food for parent involvement activities must be considered "light refreshments" served at Title I Parent Involvement activities that occur during regular meal times.
-"Light refreshments" has been defined as donuts, fruit, muffins, juice, coffee, chips, pretzels, popcorn, raw vegetables and dip, nuts, cookies, brownies, punch, soda, and water.
-"Light refreshments" does not include pizza, sandwiches, or anything that could be considered any part of a meal.
 Title funds can only be expended for those events that "build capacity."
 This means you can fund a snack for a workshop teaching parents a specific skill, but could not give snacks to parents volunteering.